isomerpages/moe-cjc/_admission/Direct School Admission 2026.md

 </a>available to JC1 students with exceptional strengths and/or abilities
 in leadership and CCA.</p>
 <h4><strong>DSA Talent Areas&nbsp;</strong></h4>
-<p>We are looking for students who are outstanding in the following areas:</p>
+<p>We are looking for students who are outstanding in any one of the following
+areas:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>